xsa/x14s.com/docs/index.md

 ---

-???+ abstract "Recommended Training Gear"
+???+ abstract ":field_hockey: Recommended Training Gear"
     Training gear that we've been using for our training sessions, whatever the age group or level, that we're recommending you.

     - [Crazy Catch Wild Child Rebound Net](https://amzn.to/43uc5lG){:target="_blank"}: random, unpredictable, rebounds.
 Perfect for goalies and field players reflex development.